stuartdd/goWebApp/README.md

 At the end of the load ALL paths should be absolute and fully defined.
 Where possible the files and paths are tested.
 If any fail the application aborts.

 Runtime Environment Substitution also takes place under certain conditions.
-When this happens additional values can be defined using the User Env and Global Env sections in the configuration file.
+When this happens additional values can be defined using the User Env sections in the configuration file.

 There are also some dynamically generated values for date and time.